-Anchor Your Cheeses, Meats, and Fruit with Pinch Bowls
+Step 2: Anchor Your Cheeses, Meats, and Fruit with Pinch Bowls

 First thing I add to my blank board are my little pinch bowls and fill them with my pickles, peppers, olives and condiments.
-I love to use these basic glass pinch bowls or little ramekins.
-Some of the things I like to put in my bowls:

 - Jams and Jellies – My favorites are fig jam, raspberry jelly or a spicy pepper jelly.

 - Mini gherkin dill pickles